 Breach’s growing stable of artists continues to inject salient dialogue, imagination, and unique perspectives into the ever-expanding miami art scene.
 From diverse voices across a global spectrum, breach’s curated selection of work seeks to emphasize a focus on cross-cultural and genre defying image making.

-The exhibition will be on view from November 27 through January 7, and will have two receptions.
-For the Progressive Art Brunch’s Miami Basel edition, an opening will take place Sunday November 27 from 11am-5pm.
-Subsequently, BREACH will hold an Art Basel Miami party on Thursday, December 1 from 6pm-12am.
+The exhibition will be on view from December 3 through January 27.
+Join the gallery for the Progressive Art Brunch’s Miami Basel edition, which will take place Sunday December 3 from 11am-4pm.

 As a decades-long gallery owner and director, Fabien Castanier continues to explore ventures in the art world sphere that bridge the gap between cultures and genres.
 Founding BREACH has opened up more pathways towards the cultivation of emerging and diverse talent, always with the mission to unlock new potential within a strong international gallery program.
 With his sights aimed at creating a welcoming space for contemporary and cutting-edge artists, Castanier remains an advocate for the perseverance of the cultural landscape in Miami and beyond.